4 reasons why Google Home is tailor-made for off-campus college students

 Google Home is a valuable tool in every room, capable of answering questions, following commands and lending assistance all over the house—even a house off-campus, where students are busily maintaining their study-work-play balance.

-Part research assistant, part personal secretary and part entertainer, Google Home juggles as many hats as university students, making it the ideal companion for anyone who needs a quick math computation, directions around town, news and weather of the day or a party DJ.
+Part research assistant, part personal secretary and part entertainer, Google Home juggles as many hats as university students, making it the ideal companion for anyone who needs a quick math computation, directions around town, news and weather or a party DJ.

 With all its functionality, it’s no wonder Tech Radar says that “as far as roommates go, it’s one of the best you’ll ever have.”
-Here’s a four-point primer on how Google Home fits right into the off-campus lifestyle.
+Here are 4 reasons why Google Home fits right into the off-campus lifestyle.